What is the difference between the different drive types?

 • Automatic transmission available

-• Lower GTM than comparable RWD
+• Lower Gross Train Mass (GTM) than comparable RWD

-• Note: towing Front Drive Ratio can compensate
+• Note: Towing front drive ratio can compensate

 Rear Wheel Drive (RWD)